HanL1223/JR_Recommender/projects/cafe-analytics/data-modelling/airflow_dbt_orchestration/README.md

 This project demonstrates how to orchestrate **dbt models** as a standalone data pipeline with [**Apache Airflow**](https://airflow.apache.org/docs/) using the [**Astronomer Cosmos**](https://github.com/astronomer/astronomer-cosmos) framework.

-The project folder was initialised with the [Astronomer CLI](https://www.astronomer.io/docs/astro/cli/overview) via the command 'astro dev init'.

 ***Astronomer Cosmos*** is an open-source package that automatically creates Airflow tasks from dbt models.
 With Astro Cosmos, we can easily convert a dbt Core project into either a standalone Airflow DAG or a task group within a DAG.

 In this project, we integrated our dbt modelling project, [**dbt_cafe_analytics**](../dbt_cafe_analytics), into an Astro Cosmos project folder, and configured it as a standalone Airflow DAG that is scheduled to run locally on a monthly basis.